Human organ trafficking in Egypt: Eritrean and Sudanese asylum seekers

-Organ trafficking is part of the trafficking of Sudanese-Eritrean asylum seekers in Egypt, primarily on the Sinai Peninsula.
+As of 2011, it has been known that organ trafficking is part of the trafficking of Sudanese-Eritrean asylum seekers in Egypt, primarily on the Sinai Peninsula.
 The Sudanese government started to deport Eritrean refugees back to Eritrea in 2016.
 Those who can not afford the bribe choose to proceed with a new smuggling route to Egypt or Libya, hoping to follow trajectories leading to Israel or Europe.
 During this process, asylum seekers are held as hostages by the smugglers who are also organ traffickers trapping the asylum seekers with debt-bonded ransoms.
 Ransoms are generated as a price for vulnerability.
 Traffickers will offer generous help for asylum seekers, and later ask for financial payback.
 For those who cannot afford the ransom, the option is to sell their organs.
 Eritreans are more profitable for the traffickers than victims of other ethnicities.

 The Sudanese who successfully arrive in Cairo still face legal marginalization, increasing their vulnerability to organ trafficking.
 The distinction between asylum and employment seekers is blurred in that all Sudanese are labelled as asylum seekers, since in practice the push forces of forced and voluntary migration are interconnected.
 These labelled migrants are supposed to register with the United Nations High Commissioner for Refugees in order to secure permanent residency in Cairo, but this process takes several months to years.
 Along with people rejected registration, these illegal present "asylum seekers" linger in Egypt with limited access to services, no substantive rights to housing or employment, turning into perfect prey for exploitative organ markets.